MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 * Access to [Power Automate](https://powerautomate.com).

-* A flow in which you want to create the variable.
+* A cloud flow in which you want to create the variable.

   If you're new to Power Automate, review [Getting started with Power Automate?](getting-started.md) and [Overview of cloud flows](overview-cloud.md).